gemerden/anygraph/README.md

 assert bob.in_cycle()						 # instead of Person.friends.in_cycle(bob)
 ```

 This works for all methods on the graphs described in this readme.
+You do not have to install any graph attribute.

-*Note*: The reason the graph is not installed by default is that if there are multiple graph attributes, it is unclear which graph should be used in the methods installed (should `.iterate()` follow the parent or the children nodes?).
-This means you can only install one graph on a class.
+*Note*: The reason the graph is not installed by default is that if there are multiple graph attributes, it is unclear which graph should be used in the methods installed (should `.iterate()` follow the parent or the children edges?).
+This means you can only install one `Many` or `One` on a class.
 If you try to install more, a `ValueError` is raised.

 ### Cycles in Graphs